avinashndatascientist/avinashndatascientist.github.io/index.md

 `2024-`
 __Lillup__ Development Engineer
 > • Developing and optimizing NLP, ML, and LLM algorithms and applications.
+>
+> • Conducting experiments and evaluating the model performances, providing insights to enhance model effectiveness.
+>
+> • Engaged in research activities to explore new techniques and advancements in AI.

 `2023-2024`
 __Intellipaat__ Data Scientist